broadinstitute/gatk/scripts/variantstore/AOU_GVS_WORKSPACE.md

 **Note:** This workflow does not use the Terra Entity model to run, so be sure to select `Run workflow with inputs defined by file paths`

-To calibrate the cost of this workflow, two things must be considered.
-The first is the compute cost which can be easily collected from Terra.
-The second is the query cost which takes a bit more digging to find.
-Each TB of data scanned costs $5, and to find how much data was scanned, you'll need to search in the logs of each shard.
-From the execution directory, open the call-PopulateAltAlleleTable directory and for each shard, check the PopulateAltAlleleTable-0.log for a line listing the scanned data.
-It will look something like this:
-`COMPLETED (13787.631365537643 seconds, 1 retries, 1792149.0 MBs) - into alt allele from vet_001`

 ## 5. Create Filter Set

 This step calculates features from the ALT_ALLELE table, and trains the VQSR filtering model along with site-level QC filters and loads them into BigQuery into a series of `filter_set_*` tables.